gretapwang/CSC120-FinalProject/rubric.md

 yes 2 pts: Game has a **robust, understandable text-based interface** that allows the player to control their movement through the game.
 Player should be able to enter any command at any time, and if it makes sense in the current context it will be carried out.

-_____ 2 pts: Submission includes a **cheat sheet** (`cheatsheet.md`) documenting all of the available commands, as well as a **description of the layout** of your game world's underlying physical layout; this can be described in words, or included as a separate image file if you prefer to sketch a map by hand.
+yes 2 pts: Submission includes a **cheat sheet** (`cheatsheet.md`) documenting all of the available commands, as well as a **description of the layout** of your game world's underlying physical layout; this can be described in words, or included as a separate image file if you prefer to sketch a map by hand.
 If your game includes **challenges** that must be overcome to win, also describe them here.

 yes 2 pts: Storyline driving the game is **engaging**, and individual elements of play make sense within the context of the story.